Get in Touch

 Module 2: Authority and Decision Architecture

-– Frameworks for decision rights and ownership
+– Decision rights and ownership frameworks

 – Avoiding escalation overload and bottlenecks

-– Balancing autonomy with control
+– Balancing autonomy and control

 Module 3: Delegation in Scaling Teams

-– Distinguishing between task and outcome delegation
+– Task vs. outcome delegation

 – Preventing reverse delegation